convox/docs/docs/reference/rack-parameters/DefaultAmi.md

 ## Use Cases

 - Upgrade to Amazon Linux 2023 for longer support lifecycle, improved security defaults, and updated packages.
-- Pin a specific AMI path for testing before rolling it out across all racks.
+- Pin a specific AMI path for testing before rolling it out across all Racks.
 - Roll back to a known-good AMI path if a new ECS-optimized AMI introduces regressions.

 ## Additional Information